A new social media sensation is based right here in Seattle -- cat cosplay!

 "I've been told by so many people that they look forward to my pictures every day, that it brightens their day up,” said Nathan.
 “And it's why I keep doing it."

 The cats have their own reasons.
 Nak and Fox are highly motivated by treats, and Nathan has trained them to sit and stay on sets featuring miniature, cat-size props.

 "This is Gerados, a Pokemon character," said Nathan.
 "And everything on those is hand sculpted and then painted for detail work … I threw it together in about seven hours?"

 The results are - well, you be the judge.

-It started as a hobby - dressing up for Renaissance Faire.
-Then, they were hired by a troop of performers and paid to make appearances.
-So Nathan started making other costumes and put them out into the universe.
+It started as a hobby, dressing up for Renaissance Fair.
+Then, they were hired by a troop of performers and paid to make appearances, so Smith started making other costumes and put them out into the universe.

-"The Ganondorf costume hit the front page of Reddit and had over 1 million views in a 24 hour period," said Nathan.
+"The Ganondorf costume hit the front page of Reddit and had over 1 million views in a 24-hour period," said Smith.
 "We're receiving fan art of our cats."

 And he's secured a sponsor - a company that's paying him to cosplay with his cats.

-For Nathan, it's a job he could never have imagined, but one he's glad to do each and every day.
+For Smith, it's a job he could never have imagined, but one he is glad to do each and every day.

-"As long as I'm bringing at least one person a smile and brightening their day, all that effort is worth it," said Nathan.
+"As long as I'm bringing at least one person a smile and brightening their day, all that effort is worth it," said Smith.